-Visit the Craft Scotland website for craft disciplines we support.
-Makers using digital technologies and modern materials within their work are expected to demonstrate that hand skill and craft knowledge is the lead component in both the concept and finished object.
+Visit the Craft Scotland website for more information about craft disciplines we support.

+Makers using digital technologies and modern materials within their work are expected to demonstrate that hand skill and craft knowledge are the lead components in both the concept and finished object.